UEFA Europa League: 2019/20 season by numbers

 26 Shakhtar Donetsk's 3-0 win against Wolfsburg in the round of 16 second leg halted a sequence of 26 European games without a clean sheet for the Pitmen.

-41 Going into the final, Sevilla have won a record 41 matches in UEFA Europa League history – their victory over Wolves in the last eight pushed them ahead of Salzburg (39).
+42 Victorious in the final, Sevilla have now won a record 42 matches in UEFA Europa League history – their success against Wolves in the last eight pushed them ahead of Salzburg (39).

-126 Sevilla also hold the record for most goals scored in the UEFA Europa League era.
-They overhauled Villarreal and Salzburg (both 124) in their 2-1 semi-final success against Manchester United.
+129 Sevilla also hold the record for most goals scored in the UEFA Europa League era.
+They overhauled Villarreal and Salzburg (both 124) in their 2-1 semi-final victory against Manchester United.

-191 This year's final will be Inter's 191st UEFA Cup/UEFA Europa League match.
+191 This year's final was Inter's 191st UEFA Cup/UEFA Europa League match.
 They have played in more fixtures and won more games (96) than any other team.

 213 Debutants Espanyol, Ferencváros, LASK, Olexandriya, Wolfsberg and Wolves took the number of sides to have ever graced the competition's group stage to 213.
 AZ were there for a record tenth time.

-543 There have been 543 goals scored in 196 matches, at an average of 2.77 goals per game, ahead of this season's final.
+548 A total of 548 goals were scored in 197 matches this season, at an average of 2.78 goals per game.